opeyemi-okunmuyide/power-bi-saas-subscription-cohort-analysis/README.md

 - Renamed columns for readability
 - Standardized Billing Frequency values
 - Standardized Auto-Renew values
-- Created Start Date (SOM) to group subscriptions into monthly cohorts
+- Created **Start Date (SOM)** to group subscriptions into monthly cohorts
 - Expanded subscriptions into monthly records
-- Created Month Number for retention analysis
+- Created **Month Number** for retention analysis
-- Created Month Span to calculate subscriber activity across time
+- Created **Month Span** to calculate subscriber activity across time
-- Created Plan Tier Sort column for custom report sorting
+- Created **Plan Tier Sort** for custom report sorting

-These transformations prepared the data for accurate retention calculations and interactive reporting.
+These transformations prepared the dataset for accurate retention calculations and dynamic reporting.

 ---

 # DAX Measures

-The dashboard uses custom DAX measures to calculate key business metrics:
+Custom DAX measures were created to calculate key business metrics used throughout the dashboard.

 - **Total Subscriptions** – Counts the total number of subscriptions.
 - **Active Subscriptions** – Counts subscriptions that are currently active.
 - **Churned Subscriptions** – Counts subscriptions that have ended.
 - **Churn Rate** – Calculates the percentage of subscriptions that have churned.
-- **Total Monthly Recurring Revenue (MRR)** – Calculates the total recurring revenue generated from active subscriptions.
+- **Total Monthly Recurring Revenue (MRR)** – Calculates total recurring revenue generated from active subscriptions.

-These measures update dynamically based on report filters and slicers.
+These measures respond dynamically to report filters and slicers.

 ---